-Dana Brolley is the Assistant Director of the Center for International Education at the University of Washington Bothell and currently Chair of NAFSA Region I. She has worked in international education for 14 years as instructor, recruiter, advisor, and administrator.
+Dana Brolley is the Director of International Recruitment at Seattle University and previously worked at the University of Washington and North Seattle College after transitioning from a career in corporate marketing.
+She is an active NAFSA and has worked in international education for 17 years as instructor, recruiter, advisor, and administrator.
 She has received the Presidential Silver award for her volunteer work with USAID in Moldova and Zimbabwe, taught English in Hungary, and worked and lived in several countries.
 Her academic background is in cultural anthropology and education.

 Mina Morgan is the Vice President at The Language Company in the Corporate Office located in Edmond, Oklahoma.
 Her responsibilities include sales, marketing, client services, and student advisement.
 She has worked to support the cultural and English language immersion mission of TLC for the last 14 years.
 With that experience, she has grown to truly understand the value of quality English as a second language instruction and how it can change an international student's life by setting the foundation to succeed in whatever the student's future academic or career goals may be.